National Rugby League: 2003–2010: Record popularity, expansion and centenary

 In its tenth season the NRL returned to having a club based on the Gold Coast, Queensland with the inclusion of the Gold Coast Titans.
 The Titans were the first professional sporting team to occupy the Gold Coast since 1998, when the Gold Coast Chargers were one of the teams removed during the NRL's rationalisation process between the end of the Super League war and the 2000 season.

 The 2007 season saw the return of Monday Night Football and the inclusion of two Friday night games.
 Both of which turned out to be ratings successes.
 Another change from the previous seasons was a reduction in the number of byes per team in the season.
 With an odd number of teams contesting between 2002 and 2006, the draw meant that at least one team would have to have a bye each weekend.
 With the inclusion of the 16th team for the 2007 season, the National Rugby League had the option of reverting to back to the system used between 2000 and 2001 where every team played each round.
 That system was not used however, with teams were given just a single bye during the year, grouped in periods that will assist clubs around representative fixtures.

-The opening round saw two matches at Brisbane's Suncorp Stadium, the first featuring reigning champions Brisbane against fellow Queensland side North Queensland, while the second match featured the new club, the Gold Coast playing St. George Illawarra.
+The opening round saw two matches at Brisbane's Lang Park, the first featuring reigning champions Brisbane against fellow Queensland side North Queensland, while the second match featured the new club, the Gold Coast, playing St. George Illawarra.
 The weather during the middle of the season was less than ideal, with cyclonic conditions severely affecting many NRL games played in Sydney and Newcastle.

 The 2007 finals series saw the South Sydney Rabbitohs return to finals football for the first time in decades.
 The season culminated on 30 September 2007, with the grand final contested between Manly and Melbourne.
 Melbourne won the title 34–8 and the grand final achieved the honour of being the most watched television show in Australia in 2007.

 Throughout 2008, the NRL celebrated 100 years since rugby league was introduced into Australia, with several initiatives to recognise the important milestone, including an extensive marketing campaign called the 'Centenary of Rugby League'.
 The competition began in March, with a special Heritage round held in mid-April, coinciding with the first round of competition played in 1908.